renalprog¶

 Overview¶

 renalprog is a comprehensive bioinformatics pipeline for analyzing kidney cancer (KIRC) progression using deep learning and pathway enrichment analysis.
-The package integrates Variational Autoencoders (VAEs) with differential expression analysis and gene set enrichment to model and predict cancer progression trajectories.
+The package integrates Variational Autoencoders (VAEs) with differential expression analysis and gene set enrichment to model cancer progression trajectories.

 Scientific Context¶